 Connecting Players To Different Trivia Rounds Easily

-Use the Experience Warp feature to easily "jump" your current and future players from one Trivia Round/Experience to another.
-This feature lets you select any of your other Experiences (i.e. Trivia Rounds) to instantly "warp" your players.
-Upon reaching the end of one Trivia Round/Experience and showing the final score for the round (Show Rankings - R) and the overall score (Multi-Game Trivia Rankings - M), you can then trigger an Experience Warp to automatically "jump" your players to the next round without them having to enter in a new Experience Code or URL.
+Use the Next Round feature to easily "move" your current and future players from one Trivia Round/Experience to another.
+This feature lets you select any of your other Experiences (i.e. Trivia Rounds) to instantly move your players.
+Upon reaching the end of one Trivia Round/Experience and showing the final score for the round (Show Rankings - R) and the overall score (Multi-Game Trivia Rankings - M), you can then trigger the Next Round to automatically move your players to the next round without them having to enter in a new Experience Code or URL.

-Upon setting an Experience Warp, all of your players will instantly load the Experience you select which would be the Trivia Experience that is your next round of Trivia.
+Upon triggering your Next Round, all of your players will instantly load the Experience you select which would be the Trivia Experience that is your next round of Trivia.
 Your Experience Dashboard and Projector View (if open) will also instantly update and load the selected Experience.
 You can then press the Start button on the newly loaded Experience and your players will start playing the next round of Trivia.

 - Proceed with your next trivia round.

-You can repeat this process for each round of trivia you created including bonus rounds, etc. You can even do an Experience Warp at the beginning of each day of your event.
-Or to trigger an exit Poll or Social Wall.
+You can repeat this process for each round of trivia you created including bonus rounds, etc. You can even set the Next Round to be a exit Poll/Survey, Social Wall, or external website.

-Experience Warps are indefinite and will remain until they are manually removed or your various Experiences are reset.
-Experience Warps are indefinite so any future players (e.g. late players) that join your original Experience (e.g. Trivia Round 1) will automatically catch up to where you are currently at in your game (i.e. they'll be warped automatically to the current round).
-Upon resetting all of your Trivia Round Experiences, all Experience Warps will automatically be removed.
-See the below article on Experience Warps to learn more.
+When a Next Round is set, it's permanent and will remain until they are manually reset or your various Experiences are reset.
+The Next Round setting is permanent so any future players (e.g. late players) that join your original Experience (e.g. Trivia Round 1) will automatically catch up to where you are currently at in your game (i.e. they'll be moved automatically to the current round).
+Upon resetting all of your Trivia Round Experiences, all Next Rounds will automatically be removed.
+See the below article on Next Round to learn more.

 Showing Overall Final Scores